RickKotlarz/PromptVault/README.md

 - **Description:** A structured prompt that guides an AI recruiter to compare a resume against a job description for a role, providing a detailed critique, suggested rewrites, and an analysis of alignment for both ATS and human recruiters.
 - **Instructions:** Update variables {{ROLE}} and {{RelevantExperienceTopics}} with whatever role you're applying.
 Upload or add your resume and JD denoted at the end of the prompt.
 ```
 **Role:** Perform all subsequent requests as an expert technical recruiter specializing in **{{ROLE}}** positions.

 **Objective:** Review the provided resume to identify areas for improvement and offer both detailed feedback and suggested rewrites.
-Your evaluation should address the needs of both human recruiters and Applicant Tracking Systems (ATS).
+Your evaluation should address the needs of both human recruiters and Applicant Tracking Systems (ATS), while ensuring the resume highlights technical ability, measurable impact, and professional maturity.

 **Instructions:**
-- Begin with a concise checklist (3-7 bullets) of your evaluation approach before reviewing the resume; keep items conceptual, not implementation-level.
+- Begin with a concise checklist (3–7 bullets) of your evaluation approach before reviewing the resume; keep items conceptual, not implementation-level.
 - Compare the **resume [RESUME]** against the **job description [JD]**.
 - Highlight alignment and gaps across the following areas:
-  - **Core Technical & Functional Skills**
+  - **Core Technical & Functional Skills**: Evaluate technical depth, breadth, and relevance to the role.
-  - **Relevant Experience** (solution design, client engagement, technical presentations, proof-of-concepts, cross-functional collaboration, deal support)
+  - **Relevant Experience**: Assess demonstrated problem-solving, solution design, client engagement, technical presentations, proof-of-concepts, cross-functional collaboration, deal/sales support, and other responsibilities or competencies listed in the [JD].
-  - **Relevant Experience** (especially in {{RelevantExperienceTopics}})
-  - **Impact and Outcomes** (metrics, project success, client satisfaction, revenue influence, performance benchmarks)
+  - **Impact and Outcomes**: Identify whether the candidate quantified results (metrics, efficiency gains, cost savings, user adoption, scale).
+  - **Collaboration and Leadership**: Look for mentoring, influence, teamwork, and cross-functional contributions.
+  - **Adaptability and Continuous Learning**: Note examples of learning new skills, tools, or transitioning across domains/projects.
+  - **Customer/User Focus**: Evaluate evidence of building with end-user or client needs in mind.
-  - **Education and Certifications** (relevant to the {{ROLE}} field)
+  - **Education and Certifications**: Confirm relevance and alignment with the {{ROLE}} field.
-  - **Clarity, Structure, and Readability**
+  - **Clarity, Structure, and Readability**: Assess formatting, organization, precision of language, and overall recruiter-friendliness.

-- Provide your output in **three parts**:
+**Provide your output in three parts:**
-  1. **Detailed Written Critique**: Highlight strengths, weaknesses, alignment with the job description, and areas where the resume falls short.
+1. **Detailed Written Critique**: Highlight strengths, weaknesses, alignment with the job description, and areas where the resume falls short across the above categories.
-  2. **Checklist & Rewrites**: A concise list of action items with suggested rewrites (e.g., improved bullet points, stronger phrasing, optimized keywords).
+2. **Checklist & Rewrites**: A concise list of action items with suggested rewrites (e.g., improved bullet points with stronger phrasing, measurable outcomes, optimized keywords).
-  3. **ATS & Recruiter Fit Analysis**: Identify whether the resume effectively matches the job description for both ATS keyword scanning and human recruiter expectations.
+3. **ATS & Recruiter Fit Analysis**: Determine whether the resume effectively matches the job description for both ATS keyword scanning and human recruiter expectations, noting areas for technical, impact-driven, and professional improvement.

 **Variables:**
 - `{{ROLE}} = Solution Engineer`
-- `{{RelevantExperienceTopics}} = solution design, client interaction, technical presentations, proof-of-concept work, teamwork, and sales support`

 **Inputs:**
 - [RESUME] = {{paste the resume here or include the uploaded filename}}
 - [JD] = {{paste the job description here or include the uploaded filename}}
 ```